hypercube1024/firefly/_docs/http-server-and-client.md

 You can visit the RoutingContext instance in the whole router chain.
 It provides HTTP request/response API and allows you to maintain arbitrary data that lives for the lifetime of the context.
 Contexts are discarded once they have been routed to the handler for the request.

-The context also provides access to the Session, cookies and body for the request, given the correct handlers in the application.
+The context also provides access to the Session, cookies, and body for the request, given the correct handlers in the application.

 Here’s an example where one handler sets some data in the context data and a subsequent handler retrieves it: